 Art still takes a ton of time and practice to get better, but if my 1000s of hours of instructional book-writing experience can bring a reader’s skills up a notch or two for a reasonable price, I’d like to think that’s worth it.

 Online tutorials can be a bit hit and miss.
 I spent days researching what’s already online.
 And while there is some excellent stuff, it can be hard to find and there’s also a lot of confusing, poorly written instruction out there.
 All these tutorials are scattered across the web in various locations while The Artist’s guide to Drawing Manga houses 124 pages of info in one place. – That info has consistency.
-It’s written by the same author, so you know you wont be getting confused by trying to follow a different ways of doing things from a different teacher.
+It’s written by the same author, so you know you wont be getting confused by trying to follow different ways of doing things from different teachers.

 Even if you read a lot of tutorials and have other art books, there’s always room for another.
 I’d be very surprised if a reader didn’t learn at least one new, useful technique from the book.
 If that one technique saves hours of time and trial and error, isn’t that worth paying for?